megado123/drug-discovery-vae/README.md

 in a jupyter notebook environment (originally Google Colab).

 ### Note on Notebooks:
-Given the usage of Azure ML in these notebooks, the notebooks will create an image to run the notebook on remotely to control the requirements.
+Given the usage of Azure ML in these notebooks, the notebooks will create an image to run the notebook on a compute cluster.
+The notebooks will also automatically download the dataset required for training.
 The notebooks listed below will run in an Azure ML Instance in Azure creating  a run of a experiment and log the results.

 ### 2. Baseline Model using Deepchem